GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e10-02/unnamed-chunk-5-1.png)<!-- -->

-The blue line shows the average seasonal signal over the time series.
+The blue line shows the average seasonal signal of the time series.

 The only thing remaining is the remainder, i.e. the component not explained by neither the trend nor the seasonal signal: